 Check Out – How to Get Admission Into Oxford University?

 Next on our list is the University of Cambridge.
 It is one of the oldest and finest universities that is renowned for its cutting edge legal research especially in the fields of international law and criminology.
 Dating back to the 13th century, the university has 11 research centres, 31 professors, 6 readers and over 70 other staff.
-The University of Cambridge ranks third as per the QS rankings and offers a wide range of programmes such as:
+The University of Cambridge ranks third as per the QS rankings and is one of the best law universities in UK .
+It offers a wide range of programmes such as:

 - BA Tripos Undergraduate Degree – full time – 3 years